mrevilg/Coding-Questions/Linux.md

 find / -type f -name apache2 : Find dir (/) options (-type) expression (-name) (.)
-ps : processes 'ps aux' - all proccesses running cat : will show contents of file cat > : will create a file cat >> : will appened the file touch : followed by new filename mkdir : followed by new directory name
+ps : processes 'ps aux' - all proccesses running cat : will show contents of file cat > : will create a file (ctrl + d to exit write mode) cat >> : will appened the file touch : will create followed by new filename mkdir : will create followed by new directory name rmdir : remove directory (unless not empty, use rmdir -r) cp : to copy filename mv filename newfilename : Moves a file and gives new name